 Yes, I never looked at it that way, but I guess you’re right.
 I’m not tempted too easily because my own personal choices are more important to me than anything else.
-So in a way I’m swimming against the stream, that’s for sure, and whenever I am offered to do a film, I only accept it if it’s really appealing.
+So in a way, I’m swimming against the stream, that’s for sure, and whenever I am offered to do a film, I only accept it if it’s really appealing.
 The choices I make are always my own, and I’m never influenced by anything or anyone else.

 With the projects you make now, do you have total autonomy?
 You make the final decisions?

 Yes, pretty much.
 The last film I did [“Le prince oublié”] was suggested to me.
-I know the producer and the screenplay was sent to me.
-I was able to rewrite it wherever and whenever I wanted, so we went through it together, but by far and large I had carte blanche.
-In France, the film director is really in charge of the production, while in the U.S. the producer is le patron.
+I know the producer, and the screenplay was sent to me.
+I was able to rewrite it wherever and whenever I wanted, so we went through it together, but by far and large, I had carte blanche.
+In France, the film director is really in charge of the production, while in the U.S,. the producer is le patron.

 There is never enough money, and you can always use more.
 But if it’s necessary or if I need to—and if it’s a project I’m really committed to—I do my best to adjust the screenplay to a certain extent to make sure I can make the film.
 The budget of the last film I did was enormous, but when you’re able to work with that kind of money, it means it’s a more expensive film to make, it’s that simple.
-And when you get less money than you need or than you hope to get, you have to be creative and find solutions.
+And when you get less money than you need or hope to get, you have to be creative and find solutions.
 As long as it is possible to work my way around it, it doesn’t bother me.
 I’ve also had the experience when I had to compromise too much, and then I turned it down.
 But generally speaking, it’s possible to come up with a number of solutions for economic reasons and save one or two million euros.
 If you write a script, you always imagine what it will look like on the screen, and when you need to change it according to the budget, you may look at it differently, or look at it from another angle and find a different perspective, but the choices you make are still yours.
 And if that works for me, I can live with it.
-So to get back to your question, financing the films I have made so far has worked out pretty well.
+So, to get back to your question, financing the films I have made so far, has worked out pretty well.